nagoli/user-research-helper/README.md

 At that part of the process adjust also the analysis if you find it necessary.
 Copy also those segments in the transcript_analysis_report_quotes.xlsx file created in the analysis folder .

+*For exemple in the demo project the folowing segments are added to the 2 report files :*
 ![Segments in demo exemple](assets/manual_segment_addition.png)

 ### 3. Process Analysis (`process_analysis.py`)